cosmos/sdk-tutorials/academy/2-cosmos-concepts/1-architecture.md

 <HighlightBox type="info">

 When you revisit this design exercise in later chapters, the goal will be to improve it with the Cosmos SDK as you learn about its different components.
-If you are not interested in learning more about ABCI, it is safe to omit *this* exercise and move directly to the other learning elements.
+If you are not interested in learning more about ABCI, it is safe to omit _this_ exercise and move directly to the other learning elements.

 </HighlightBox>

 There is a lot you need to do beyond implementing the rules of the game, so simplify as much as possible.
 Examine these [ABCI specs](https://github.com/tendermint/tendermint/blob/master/spec/abci/abci.md) to see what the application needs in order to comply with ABCI.
-Try to identify which basic resources you would use to make a first, *imperfect*, checkers game blockchain.
+Try to identify which basic resources you would use to make a first, *imperfect* checkers game blockchain.

 ### "Make" the state machine